gabotronix/underpass-docs/pritunl.md

 #### Adding Users and Downloading the OVPN Profile

 You can create users from the `Users` page.
-The only field required to create a user is the `username`.
-The `PIN` and `email address` are optional.
-Once a user is created, you'll be able to download its `ovpn` profile.
+The only fields required to create a user are the `Name` and `Organization`.
+The `Pin` and `Email` are optional.

 ![pritunl_add_users](https://user-images.githubusercontent.com/9207205/94319759-ee4ac200-ffbd-11ea-8805-448316d8b2df.png)

+Once a user is created, you'll be able to download its `ovpn` profile.
 The profile is contained in a `tar` archive, so make sure that you have a tool to extract the `ovpn` file from a `tar` file (7-zip, WinRAR, etc).

 ![pritunl_profile_download](https://user-images.githubusercontent.com/9207205/94319861-25b96e80-ffbe-11ea-8548-3e2ba8debf0b.png)